pvial00/X6/README.md

  only and should not be used to actually provide good security
 Experimental A-Z Stream Cipher

+h[] state can be recovered with only knowing 6 characters of the plaintext and the rest of the ciphertext can be recovered using the h[] state.
+Attack was successfully carried about by rgov.

 # Class usage:
 X6().encrypt(data, key, nonce)
 X6().decrypt(data, key, nonce)